schellenberg/computerscience20/_sources/Python/Functions/MicrobitFunctions.rst

     import microbit

     def horizontal_tilt(sensitivity_amount):
-        """Returns left or right, depending on which way the micro:bit is tilted.
+        """Returns left, right or flat, depending on which way the micro:bit is tilted.
 Small sensitivity_amount is more sensitive, large sensitivity_amount is less sensitive.""" x_tilt = microbit.accelerometer.get_x()

         if x_tilt > sensitivity_amount: